 • AND has worked at the company for at least 3 out of the last 5 years

-• AND has received at least $600 in compensation during the year
+• AND has received at least $750 in compensation in 2024 (for 2025, the minimum compensation remains the same at $750)

 Employers do not have to fund contributions every year, but if they do choose to do so, must contribute to the SEP IRA of every eligible employee, including themselves.
 Those eligible employees have to receive contributions equal in percentage to what the business owner puts away for themselves.

-For instance, if an employee worked for a small business in 2017, 2019, and 2020, was over 21, and made at least $600 in 2021, their employer would need to make a contribution for that person in the 2021 plan.
+For instance, if an employee worked for a small business in 2022, 2023, and 2024, was over 21, and made at least $750 in 2024, their employer would need to make a contribution for that person in the 2024 plan if they were contributing for other employees and themselves.

 If the business owner puts away 15% of their own compensation in their SEP IRA, they must also contribute 15% of the employee’s compensation to that person’s plan.

-Also, while the 3-of-5 year eligibility rule is the most restrictive requirement, employers can also choose to use less restrictive rules , such as allowing employees to participate immediately after they begin work, or after a shorter period of employment, such as after only working for one year.
+Also, while the 3-of-5 year eligibility rule is the most restrictive requirement, employers can also choose to use less restrictive rules, such as allowing employees to participate immediately after they begin work, or after a shorter period of employment, such as after only working for one year.

 If an employer does use the 3-of-5 rule, they must count any work, no matter how little, in each of the prior 5 years.
 This also means using plan years (often the calendar year), not years based on the date the employee started working.